-Adjusted EBITDA
+Adjusted EBITDA2

-Adjusted EBITDA for Fiscal 2020 was \$(7,093,000) compared to \$323,000 in Fiscal 2019, reflecting increased investments towards building our infrastructure in Europe, increased R&D expenses and higher general and administrative expenses.
-These higher expenses were partially offset by higher revenues related to growing Trogarzo[®] sales.
-See "Non-IFRS Financial Measures" below.
+Adjusted EBITDA for Fiscal 2021 was \$(14,586,000) compared to \$(7,093,000) in Fiscal 2020, reflecting increased R&D expenses and higher selling, general and administrative expenses, as well as investments towards building our infrastructure in Europe.
+These higher expenses were partially offset by higher revenues and gross margins mostly due to increasing EGRIFTA SV sales.